chronologic/ethereum-alarm-clock/docs/claiming.rst

 Now suppose that we add more competition via three additional people attempting to execute each transaction.
 Now Bob and Alice will only end up executing an average of 1 out of every 5 transaction requests, with the other 4 costing them 25 wei each.
-Now nobody is making a profit because the cost of the failed transactions now cancels out any profit they are making.
+Now the result is that nobody is making a profit because the cost of the failed transactions cancel out any profit they are making.

 The Solution